 1. It is used in long-distance communication to achieve higher directivity.

 2. It produces a higher gain compared to other antennas.

 3. It does not need to speed up the dimension of single-element antennas.

 The various types of antenna arrays are broadside arrays, end-fire arrays, etc. The broadside array is a type of antenna array where the maximum radiation of the antenna is produced normally to the axis of the array.
 Similarly, the end-fire array is a type of antenna array where maximum radiation is along the axis of the array.

 Radiation pattern in AntennaThe radiation pattern is very important in the antenna.
 The radiation pattern is defined as a graphical or mathematical representation of average power density as a function of space coordinates.
 It is of various types.
 They are termed directional radiation patterns, isotropic radiation patterns, omnidirectional radiation patterns, etc.

 In an isotropic radiation pattern, the radiation is equally distributed in all directions.
 Similarly, in a directional radiation pattern, the antenna has more radiation is in a certain direction than in other directions.
 And, an omnidirectional radiation pattern, the radiation of an antenna is only in one direction.

 Theorems related to Antenna propagationThere are various theorems related to antenna propagation.

-1. Superposition theorem- In superposition theorem, the vector sum of the field strengths at that point due to each antenna equals to the field strength at a point due to a number of transmitting antennas.
+1. Superposition theorem- In the superposition theorem, the vector sum of the field strengths at that point due to each antenna equals the field strength at a point due to a number of transmitting antennas.

-3. Compensation theorem- In compensation theorem, an antenna may be replaced by a generator of zero internal impedance.
+3. Compensation theorem- In the compensation theorem, an antenna may be replaced by a generator of zero internal impedance.
 Here, the generated voltage at any instant is equal to an instantaneous potential difference that occurs across the antenna.